-This course will teach you the basis for understanding, using and analyzing the California Environmental Quality Act (CEQA), one of the first and most influential environmental impact laws on the books.
+This course will teach you the basis for understanding, using and analyzing the California Environmental Quality Act (CEQA), one of the first and most influential environmental impact laws.
 We will also become familiar with the federal impact assessment law, National Environmental Policy Act (NEPA).

 Through a combination of lecture, field and project work, we will learn to conduct introductory assessments of the impacts of real projects such as, on our air quality, land-use, environmental health and equity, and wildlife.
-Moreover, the service-learning component will provide the opportunity to advocate for environmental justice, conserve natural resources, and address the complexity of climate change.

 Impact assessment requires careful study of information from multiple disciplines, and it covers many environmental resources.
-Analyzing and producing environmental assessment documents requires significant group work, perseverance, creativity and a lot of work.
+Analyzing and producing environmental assessment documents requires significant group work, perseverance, creativity, and a lot of work.
 Remember this is a four-unit course!
 Buckle your seatbelts (put on your bike helmets) for a challenging, but exhilarating, ride.